The $S_n$-equivariant Euler characteristic of $\overline{\mathcal{M}}_{1, n}(\mathbb{P}^r, d)$: Abstract

 \section{Abstract}

 We compute the $S_n$-equivariant topological Euler characteristic of the Kontsevich moduli space $\Mbar_{1, n}(\P^r, d)$.
 Letting $\Mbar_{1, n}^{\mathrm{nrt}}(\P^r, d) \subset \Mbar_{1, n}(\P^r, d)$ denote the subspace of maps from curves without rational tails, we solve for the motive of $\Mbar_{1, n}(\P^r, d)$ in terms of $\Mbar_{1, n}^{\mathrm{nrt}}(\P^r, d)$ and plethysm with a genus-zero contribution determined by Getzler and Pandharipande \cite{GetzlerPandharipande}.
 Fixing a generic $\C^\star$-action on $\P^r$, we derive a closed formula for the Euler characteristic of $\Mbar_{1, n}^{\mathrm{nrt}}(\P^r, d)^{\C^\star}$ as an $S_n$-equivariant virtual mixed Hodge structure, which leads to our main formula for the Euler characteristic of $\Mbar_{1,n}(\P^r, d)$.
 Our approach connects the geometry of torus actions on Kontsevich moduli spaces \cite{graberpand} with symmetric functions in Coxeter types $A$ and $B$ \cite{Macdonald}, as well as the enumeration of graph colourings with prescribed symmetry \cite{Hanlon}.
-We also prove a structural result about the $S_n$-equivariant Euler characteristic of $\Mbar_{g, n}(\P^r, d)$ in arbitrary genus.